Introducing PureSquare – for security beyond VPNs

 • Once you have established a connection, the status of your VPN profile will change to Connected and you will be able to see the duration of your connection, your new IP address as well as bytes sent and received.

-• To disconnect, just click Disconnect 🙂
+• To disconnect, just click Disconnect button :)

-How to setup L2TP/ IPSec on Synology
+How to set up L2TP/ IPSec on Synology Router

 • In your Synology’s Control Panel, click Network and then the Network Interface tab.
 Below, click Create > Create VPN profile.